JeffersonLab/clas12alignment/fmt/README.md

   * cutsinfo  : int describing how much info on the cuts should be printed.
 0 is no info, 1 is minimal, 2 is detailed.
 Default is 1.
   * variation : CCDB variation to be used.
 Default is ``rgf_spring2020''.
+  * plot      : int describing if plots are to be shown.
+1 means show them.
+                Plots are always saved in the ``histograms.hipo'' file.
   * dx    (3) : x shift for each FMT layer.
   * dy    (3) : y shift for each FMT layer.
   * dz    (3) : z shift for each FMT layer.